Nuclear Chaos: Unite and Reborn Tour (2016–2018)

-After a six-month hiatus, the band returned to stages on August, 2016, meanwhile working on their second album.
+After a six-month hiatus, the band returned to stages in August 2016, meanwhile working on their second album.
 On August 8, the band released a music video for a new single, "Shockwave".
 This single, along with songs such as "Remain in the Darkness" and "Mi Guerra", the band's first approach to Spanish lyrics, were debuted during their Reborn Tour.
 This tour has taken the band to seven cities in nine dates across Mexico, including Force Fest in Guadalajara, Jalisco.

 On March 16, 2017, the band announced Unite as their second album's title.
 The first single, "Remain in the Darkness", was released via YouTube on May 15.

 On May 2, 2017, the band announced the departure of both Chanona brothers due to personal and professional interests.
 On July 17, the band presented their new lineup, with Lou Alpízar as bassist and Rubén Vega as a drummer.

 On November 7, the band released the tracklist for Unite, and announced the album's release date for February, 2018.
 The album will feature collaborations by several Mexican metal singers, such as S7N's Mao Kanto, Here Comes The Kraken's Tts, and Driven's Mireya Mendoza.
 On November 21, "Ashes" was released as the second single through Summa Inferno.

 On August 15, 2018, Rubén Vega decided to quit the band to focus on his other musical projects.
 Johnny Chávez, from the Mexican band Acrania, joins the band as a drummer.